hearvox/checkers/README.txt

 To install the use the Postscript plugin:

-1. Upload the `sound-shares` directory and content to the `/wp-content/plugins/` directory
+1. Upload the `checkers` directory and content to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to the Setting: Sound Shares options screen.
+3. Go to the Setting: Checkers options screen.

 ==  Screenshots ==

 == Frequently Asked Questions ==

 = How can I contribute to Checkers? =
-Sound Shares is now on [GitHub](https://github.com/hearvox/checkers).
+Checkers is now on [GitHub](https://github.com/hearvox/checkers).
 Pull Requests welcome.

 = How can I translate Postscript? =
 This plugin is internationalized (default: English).
 Please contribute a translation in your language.